prakhar-kt/Spark_project/README.md

 # Spark_project
-Spark project for data transformation
+#### Spark project for data transformation :

+The Spark code applies transforms to the data and converts the json files to parquet format and saves to the local directory.